 If you’ve ever seen the show Friends, you know how easy it is to tell what the characters are feeling.
 Shock is shown by wide eyes and a jaw drop, while anger is narrow-eyed and furrowed brows.
 You can read their faces like a book.
 But this isn’t how people work in the real world.

-The idea that our disposition expresses how we feel is called transparency and is misleading.
+The idea that our disposition expresses how we feel is misleading.
 In one study, scientists tried to surprise participants and asked what they thought their faces would show they felt.
 Although most people thought they looked surprised, only five percent had the “typical” wide-eyed and dropped jaws that we usually associate with surprise!
 And as we’re about to see, this works with other emotions as well.

-In 2007 a British student named Meridith Kercher was murdered by a man named Rudy Guede.
+In 2007 a British student named Meredith Kercher was murdered by a man named Rudy Guede.
 At first, the police suspected Kercher’s roommate, Amanda Knox.
 They came to a bizarre conclusion about Knox’s motives.
 They used only Knox’s actions after the murder to pin her as a suspect.

 But it turned out that Knox wasn’t guilty.
 Her actions were only a different way of expressing her personality and how she felt about her roommate’s death.

-Talking To Strangers Review
+Talking to Strangers Review

-I always like a good Malcolm Gladwell book, and his Talking To Strangers didn’t disappoint.
+I always like a good Malcolm Gladwell book, and his Talking to Strangers didn’t disappoint.
 The stories in this book are as fascinating as they are eye-opening to how bad we are at judging others.
 This is one book that I hope everyone in the world reads because we can all be a little more understanding of each other.

-Who would I recommend the Talking To Strangers summary to?
+Who would I recommend the Talking to Strangers summary to?

 The 52-year-old judge who hopes that they are making fair decisions, the 34-year-old who works in a large city and passes many strangers everyday, and anyone who thinks that they are good at reading how people are feeling.